Brick Chips for Landscaping Can Boost Your Curb Appeal

 What are brick chips in landscaping?

-Brick chips are made from bricks that have been broken into smaller pieces and are generally between 3/16 inch and 1 1/2 inch in diameter.
-They typically have a bold red color that can draw attention as opposed to the neutral tones of other rocks that are used in landscaping and come in a variety of sizes.
+Brick chips, made from bricks that have been broken into smaller pieces, generally measure between 3/16 inch and 1 1/2 inch in diameter.
+They typically have a bold red color that can draw attention, as opposed to the neutral tones of other rocks used in landscaping.
+Brick chips come in a variety of sizes.

 In areas where landscapes have lots of red colors, or brick buildings are prominent there, the use of brick chips can have a feeling of home which can look appropriate and attractive according to Lenhart.

 Many people will use brick chips instead of mulch because it tends to last longer.
-“Over the course of time, if you break it down, it’s probably a lot less to do it that route than it would be to constantly bring mulch in, because on average, people do it every year or every other year,” says Gardiner.
+“Over the course of time, if you break it down, it’s probably a lot less to [choose this] route than it would be to constantly bring mulch in, because on average, people do it every year or every other year,” says Gardiner.

-Gardiner explains the reason people purchase mulch on a regular basis is to keep things fresh-looking in their neighborhood, as opposed to brick chips that may cost more initially but are easier to maintain.
+Gardiner explains that people purchase mulch regularly to keep their neighborhood fresh-looking, as opposed to brick chips, which may cost more initially but are easier to maintain.

-Because of its striking red color, it’s also usually best to use brick chips in moderation as they can overpower an area — such as using it for a driveway, which Lenhart doesn’t generally recommend as it’s a big visual area of the yard.
+Because of its striking red color, it’s also usually best to use brick chips in moderation as they can overpower an area.
+Lenhart doesn’t generally recommend using it for a driveway, since it’s a big visual area of the yard.

 “You want a landscape to feel like a cohesive whole.
 And when you put material in there that’s calling lots of attention to itself, it’s hogging the spotlight, and not letting the rest of the landscape capture enough of a viewer’s attention,” says Lenhart.